ibm-apiconnect/docker-swarm-lab/ex2/README.md

 ## Next Steps

 Now that you have a registry, you can start publishing images to it.
-This in-turn allows Docker Swarm to deploy them as services across all of our VMs.
+This in-turn allows Docker Swarm to deploy them as services across all of your VMs.
 With this infrastructure in place, you'll need to create some microservices and "dockerize" them.

 In the next exercise, you will [build an API application using the API Connect open-source LoopBack framework](../ex3/README.md).